JoshuaMichaelHanson/moch-chai-without-coverage/readme.md

 ### Preferred Method: GitHub Codespaces

-GitHub Codespaces provides a complete, configurable dev environment in the cloud that works with your GitHub repository.
+GitHub Codespaces provide a complete, configurable dev environment in the cloud that works with your GitHub repository.
 This is the **preferred method** for working with this project as it will make the next assignment easier to complete.

 To use GitHub Codespaces: